gavin-peterkin/music_composition/README.md

 not easy to test new hyperparameters since a training session can be unsuccessful for a _very_ long time even if it is slowly converging on an optima.
 The easiest way to confront this problem would be to use more computer power.

+* **More data** As always, more data would definitely help improve the model and ameliorate the overfitting problem.

+* **More compute power** By moving training on to an AWS EC2 instance with much better graphics specs, I could drastically reduce the training time.

 ## Thoughts for future development